-- 5.1.1 Monitor the condition of the road and trail network and mitigate erosion as required.
-Maintain all roads as shown on Figure 1 to the standard required in the fire management strategies for the parks. - 5.1.2 Maintain water points in accordance with the fire management strategies for the parks subject to the outcomes of a review of ground tanks (see 4.1.5). - 5.1.3 Monitor the potential for erosion of former quarries in Killarney State Conservation Area and implement mitigation measures where necessary.
+- 5.1.1 Implement the access strategies relevant to the parks - 5.1.2 Monitor the condition of the road and trail network and mitigate erosion as required.
+Maintain all roads as shown on Figure 1 to the standard required in the fire management strategies for the parks.

+- 5.1.3 Maintain water points in accordance with the fire management strategies for the parks, subject to the outcomes of a review of ground tanks (see 4.1.5). - 5.1.4 Monitor the potential for erosion of former quarries in Killarney State Conservation Area and implement mitigation measures where necessary.